 - long ovulation induction cycle duration 8

-There are also very rare sporadic forms which carry a genetic components.
-These have an association with early pubertal development and primary hypothyroidism.
-Ovarian stimulation in the hypothyroid child may result in oestrogen production, breast development, endometrial proliferation, and vaginal bleeding.
+There are also very rare sporadic forms which carry a genetic component.
+These have an association with early pubertal development and primary hypothyroidism (Van Wyk-Grumbach syndrome).
+Ovarian stimulation in the hypothyroid child may result in estrogen production, breast development, endometrial proliferation, and vaginal bleeding.
 It is likely that raised TSH concentrations bind and stimulate the FSH receptor, although a similar overlap phenomenon might occur at the level of the pituitary, with enhanced TRH production stimulating the GnRH receptor with subsequent ovarian enlargement.
 The cystic ovarian enlargement resolves with thyroid hormone replacement.
 A hyperstimulation phenomenon in patients with an abnormal FSH receptor has been described.

-Imaging findings can be similar on ultrasound, CT and MR imaging.
+Imaging findings tend to be similar on ultrasound, CT and MRI.